Skip to content

 The copper crusher method used a copper cylinder of known dimensions placed in a port in the chamber wall.
 The pressure from a fired cartridge compressed the cylinder, and its deformation (measured by a micrometer and compared against a reference calibration curve) gave a peak pressure in "copper units of pressure" (CUP), also written as "psi LUP" (Lead Units of Pressure) for pistol calibres.
 Crusher pressures are generally somewhat lower than equivalent piezo measurements and are not directly comparable: a load producing 52,000 CUP is not the same as 52,000 psi (piezo).
 The transition away from crusher testing is largely complete, but legacy data in older loading manuals still uses CUP/LUP units, which creates confusion in forensic reconstruction when comparing published data across decades.

 In forensic reconstruction, the critical issue is which standard applies to the weapon being examined.
 A firearm chambered to SAAMI specifications should be evaluated against SAAMI data; a weapon to CIP proof standards against CIP data.
-Indian ordnance specifications are aligned with CIP standards for most NATO-type calibres, given India's historical and current procurement of European-designed weapons and the Proof of Arms Acts 1934 (as updated) administered by the Proof Houses at Delhi and Kolkata.
+Indian ordnance specifications are aligned with CIP standards for most NATO-type calibres, given India's historical and current procurement of European-designed weapons and the Arms Act 1959 (and its rules) administered by the Proof House at Ishapore, West Bengal.

 Muzzle velocity is a consequence of the work done on the bullet by the propellant gas as it travels down the bore.
+The models used to predict this from chamber pressure data are examined in internal ballistic prediction models.
 The work done equals the integral of force (pressure times bore area) over the distance of bullet travel.
 Since bore area is constant, muzzle velocity is proportional to the integral of pressure over bore length, which is the area under the pressure-distance curve (not the pressure-time curve).
 These two integrals are related but not identical: a broader, lower pressure curve can deliver the same area under the pressure-distance curve as a sharper, higher peak.

 This relationship explains the diminishing returns of adding powder charge to a load.
 When charge weight is increased, peak pressure rises steeply while the post-peak pressure tail rises less proportionally: the bullet is past the peak by the time the extra gas is generated.
 Beyond the SAAMI or CIP MAP limit, additional charge weight produces little additional muzzle velocity (the bullet is already moving fast enough that dwell time in the barrel is short) while driving peak pressure well above the proof standard of the firearm, risking case rupture or action failure.